 Exchange Locations

-European partners are Bath/UK and Barcelona/Spain.
+European partners are University of Bath in the United Kingdom and University of Barcelona in Spain.
 Each of these Universities also sends us their students during the academic year on this official reciprocal exchange program.
+Australian partners include the University of Sydney in Sydney, Australia.

-We continue to work with other international universities and UT’s International Office to add additional exchanges (a lengthy process).
+We continue to work with other international universities and TEXAS Global to add additional exchanges.

 Program Details